GerromeSieger/Terraform-Azure-Project/README.md

 # Terraform-Azure-Project
-Terraform scripts that provision Azure resources.
+Terraform files that provision Azure resources.
-In this project there are scripts that do the following:
+In this project there are files that do the following:

-1. Deploy an Azure virtual machine, a virtual network, a subnet, a network interface and a network security group allowing inbound only RDP requests (Can be found in the Virtual-Machine folder)
+1. Deploy an Azure virtual machine, a virtual network, a subnet, a network interface and a network security group allowing only inbound SSH traffic (Can be found in the Virtual-Machine folder)

 2. Deploy a Kubernetes cluster with two nodes and enable role based access control.
 This is done a module that also creates the other resources associated with the kubernetes cluster (Can be found in the AKS folder)